mihaichiciu/insta-mail/README.md

 # InstaMail
 This is an application for sending email surveys and collecting responses.
-It is a full stack application for education purposes.
-The idea and initial version of the application is based on the course from Stephen Grider from Udemy.com.
+An user can log with a Google Account, it can buy credits in order to send emails to a specific list addresses.
+One credit equals one address the send an email to.
+After the user has bought credits, it can create a survey that and see it in the Dashboard page to view the responses of it's clients.

 Here is a running [demo](https://hidden-woodland-47116.herokuapp.com/) on Heroku.